 In most cases, back pain is mechanical and is caused by poor posture or wrong movement, but in 20% of cases, this back pain can be inflammatory in nature and so the diagnosis is often much more difficult to make.
-The origin of back pain is in most cases mechanical because on a daily basis the spine is very stressed.
+According to Vertos Medical, the origin of back pain is in most cases mechanical because on a daily basis the spine is very stressed.
 Among the possible causes of back pain are:

 - Muscle contractures.
 In the majority of cases these are sudden muscle contractures which make the lumbar region very painful.